ankith-v/InvMgmt-React-CRUD/README.md

 # To use the application :
 Clone this repo and the backend repo(set-up instructions for that repo are at https://github.com/ankith-v/InvMgmt-SB-CRUD#readme)

+Navigate to repo folder and run `npm install` / `yarn install` for all related dependencies

-run start script : `npm run start` / `yarn start`
+run start script : `npm run start` / `yarn start` runs on port 8081